The ultimate guide to vegetable gardening for beginners, including the best easy-to-grow veg

 "Beans and members of the onion family don’t do well together; however, beans do like growing with carrots," explains Angela.
 "Aubergine and fennel don’t do well together as the fennel produces a chemical which inhibits aubergine growth."

-"Don’t grow cucumbers next to pungent herbs as they can take on some of these flavors.
+"Don’t grow cucumbers next to pungent herbs as they can take on some of these flavours.
 It is always best to give each vegetable species as much of their own space as possible to give them the best chance of assessing as many nutrients as possible."

-"Lettuce and radish are both said to benefit from growing with tomatoes so underplant your glasshouse tomatoes and make use of this space-just remember they will need more water.
+"Lettuce and radish are both said to benefit from growing with tomatoes so underplant your glasshouse tomatoes and make use of this space just remember they will need more water.
 Lettuce and radish are both quick-growing so you should be able to get several crops over the length of time it takes for the tomatoes to ripen."

 "Corn, beans, and squash, known as the 3 sisters, have long been grown together by indigenous peoples of North America," says Angela.
 "Plant the corn first and wait until the stalks have become firm enough to support the beans, then plant the beans close to the corn stalk.
 Once the beans have grown a few inches, sow the squash in the spaces between.
 They cover the ground, shading out weeds which compete for nutrients, and keep the soil cool reducing evaporation which decreases watering and keeps the soil damp for longer."

-"Lettuce and beetroot have roots at different depths," making them ideal to plant together suggest Angela.
+"Lettuce and beetroot have roots at different depths," making them ideal to plant together suggests Angela.
 Explaining why she says, "lettuce is shallowly rooted whereas beetroot is much deeper, so they are not competing for the same nutrients.
 The lettuce covers the bare soil so keeping it cool for the beets and shading out competing weeds."

 Getting your pairings correct is important, so it's recommended that you research your specific seeds before deciding where to plant them.